 Total program cost (2017-18 tuition rate of $525 per credit): $25,725

 CURRENT STUDENTS: Click here to access Education Department forms.

 100% of Master of Arts in Teaching 2015 program completers found in-field employment after graduation.

 The Master of Arts in Teaching (MAT) is a state-approved teacher education program.
 Designed for those who wish to teach in elementary schools, the Master of Arts in Teaching (M.A.T.) provides opportunities for students to pursue graduate studies and to meet professional certification requirements for teaching in Florida.
 The M.A.T. program focuses on the mastery of content specialization, the teaching/learning process, and the application of educational research to classroom activities.
 Applicants must have a bachelor’s degree from an accredited institution in an area other than elementary education.

-The curriculum combines strong academics with intensive practical experiences in the classroom.
-Students complete the required courses, including a one semester internship at an area elementary school.
-It is possible for part-time students to complete the degree in less than three years.
-Successful graduates become eligible for a Florida Teaching Certificate in Elementary Education (K-6) and complete the coursework required for Florida ESOL endorsement.
+The curriculum combines strong academics with intensive practical experiences in the classroom, including a one semester internship at an area elementary school.
+Successful graduates become eligible for a Florida Teaching Certificate in Elementary Education/ESOL/Reading (K-6).

 EDU 533 Student Teaching: Elementary